jrocha2/TCParty/README.md

   3.) server directory whih includes:
           Makefile
           server.c
-In order to compile the programs, just type "make" in the command line, "make clean" will remove the executable
+In order to compile the programs, just type "make" in the command line in the client and server folders; "make clean" will remove the executable

 To properly use the client, the server should be running first in order to process the commands used on the client side.